Praveen1e3r24/CoderSchool_C-_Practice_Qn/README.md

 **7. Debugging and Defensive Programming:** Learn debugging techniques and defensive programming practices in C#.

 ## Getting Started

-To get started with the course materials, follow these steps:
+For total beginner with no tools or accounts install, to get started with the course materials, follow these steps:

-# Step 1: Download and Install Visual Studio Community
+# Step 1: Download and Install Visual Studio Community or Visual Studio Code (for Mac User)
 **1. Go to the Visual Studio website:** [Visual Studio Community](https://visualstudio.microsoft.com/vs/community/)
 **2. Click on the "Download Visual Studio" button.**
 **3. Run the installer and follow the on-screen instructions to install Visual Studio Community.**